intuition-dev/INTUITION2/README.md

 # META bespoke admin|build|methodology&reg;

 Here is the home of the advanced META project.
+It is an API wrapper for nbake.
+It is written in Express and Typescript, meant to be customized and extended,

 These are related projects
 - http://github.com/metabake/meta-nbake CLI used by META API - You should start there, at nbake.
 You can't use META without knowing nbake.